 PROFILE: The Surdna Foundation was established in 1917 as the principle philanthropic vehicle of founder John Andrus.
-The foundation’s mission is to build strong and sustainable local economies throughout the United States.
+The foundation seeks to “foster sustainable communities in the United States – communities guided by principles of social justice and distinguished by healthy environments, strong local economies, and thriving cultures.”
 Those seeking grants for filmmaking should look to Surdna’s Thriving Cultures program.

-The Thriving Cultures program has four subprograms that revolve around arts and culture and how they promote sustainable local communities.
+The Thriving Cultures program has four subprograms that revolve around arts and culture’s ability to promote sustainable local communities.
 Filmmakers should seek out the subprograms Artists and Economic Development, and Artists Engaging in Social Change.

-The Artists and Economic Development program focuses heavily on artists and their contribution to local economic development.
+The Artists and Economic Development program prioritizes artists’ contribution to local economic development.
 The program funds organizations that operate business and training programs for artists and cultural organizations and those offering financing to artists and artist-centered organizations.

-Grants through both programs range anywhere from $10,000 to over $300,000.
-Most grants for film come in at $100,000 to $150,000.
+Grants through both programs range from $10,000 to over $300,000.
+Most grants for film average $100,000 to $150,000.
 To learn more about the types of organizations and projects Surdna supports, as well as levels of support, check out the foundation’s searchable grants database.